-If you are interested in becoming a partner organization, contact Kelly Swanson at (717) 213-2074 or via email at firstname.lastname@example.org.
+If you are interested in becoming a partner organization, contact Mary Hall at firstname.lastname@example.org or 717-213-2077.

 The Build Initiative is a multi-state partnership that supports efforts to make sure that children from birth through age five are safe, healthy, eager to learn and ready to succeed in school.
 Build serves as a catalyst for change and a national resource on early learning.
 As a partner in Build, Pennsylvania receives grant money and technical assistance to support early childhood system building.

 The Pennsylvania Early Learning Keys to Quality is coordinated by the Berks County Intermediate Unit to provide support services to child care, Head Start, and school district pre-kindergarten programs through initiatives such as the Pennsylvania Keys to Quality professional development system, quality assessment of child care programs, Head Start State Collaboration project, the Infant/Toddler Mental Health Initiative, and the Early Childhood Mental Health Consultation.

 It’s been said that there is nothing like a dream to create the future.
 At The Grable Foundation, we dream that the Pittsburgh region earns repeated accolades as one of the nation’s best places for kids…to learn, to play, to imagine, to experience, to grow.
 We recognize that we will be successful only to the extent that the youth-serving charities and schools we support achieve meaningful results.
 As such, The Grable Foundation invests in high-performing organizations that clearly advance our dreams.
 We utilize timely research and data as well as link organizations to one another so that, together, the Pittsburgh region will increasingly enrich the lives of all children.